Wednesday, February 21, 2007

 A Schooling in Love, or That's What's Up With Girls

-A hilarious new comedy produced by the Oswego East High School Drama Department and directed by Todd Mielcarz - adapted from the beloved Mozart/Da Ponte opera Cosi fan Tutte by playwright Matt Boresi.
+A non-musical play which premiered at Oswego East High School Drama Department in 2007, directed by Todd Mielcarz.
+It was adapted from the beloved Mozart/Da Ponte opera Cosi fan Tutte by playwright Matt Boresi.
+This non-musical Schooling provided the framework for the musical version featured at Abington in 2009.

 Freddy and Billy are two high school seniors head over heels for their girlfriends, Dori and Lilly.
 When a romantically disillusioned gym coach and a proud but dejected music teacher bet the boys their girlfriends won't stay faithful in light of the approaching prom - a game of false identities and tested fidelities ensue that turn DaPonte Community High School upside down!